almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 the Raspberry Pi and broadcasted on 90.3 FM.
 Radio Locator [mentioned below](/projects/christmas-light-show/faq#where-can-i-find-out-more-information-or-ask-questions) was used to locate the best frequency based on the area.

+#### Solid State Relays

+All of the relays are Solid State Relays (SSR).
+SSRs are used because they have no mechanical or moving parts and having greater reliability for being switched on and off frequently.

+Mechanical relays heat up from switching on an off.
+When done repeatedly, like during a song, the relay can actually over heat and weld itself together, which is the equivalent of self-destructing and would have to be replaced.

+#### Raspberry Pi

+The Falcon Pi Player is installed on the Raspberry Pi.
+The Rasberry Pi controls the relays, which in turn controls all of the lights.
+The Pi controls each of the 24 channels of relays via the GPIO pins that it has.

 ### What kind of software do you use?